 Grant and I were invited to a coworker’s Halloween party, and we had nothing to wear….So, Grant found a sweet instructables, and this is what happened.
-We bought our supplies at Home Depot, Walmart, Target, and Joann Fabrics.
-We started our costumes Friday night right after work until around 1 or 2am, and then all day saturday from 9:00am to 8:15pm.
+We bought our supplies at Home Depot, Walmart, Target, and Joann Fabrics, but I will try to link as many of our products used online since that is so much easier these days.
+We started our costumes Friday night right after work until around 1 or 2am, and then all day Saturday from 9:00am to 8:15pm.
 We were planning on leaving to go to the party at 8:30pm.

 This is when we first started, we had to take the foam you see in the bottom left hand corner of this picture and make disks, it took a while to get a system that worked the best, but no matter how much we vacuumed, we had foam sticking to everything.
 You can see the disks that we made in the picture above in the bottom right hand corner.
 I am picking up trash.